scobru/buidllib/README.md

 }
 ```

-### Factory and FactoryFixedFee
+### Factory, FactoryOwnable and FactoryFixedFee

-Located in the `contracts/factories` directory, `Factory` and `FactoryFixedFee` are utility contracts used for creating and managing other contracts.
+Located in the `contracts/factories` directory, `Factory`,`FactoryOwnable`and `FactoryFixedFee` are utility contracts used for creating and managing other contracts.
 These are especially useful for building decentralized platforms and applications where new contracts need to be deployed frequently or in a standardized way.

 #### Factory